GregTheMadMonk/noaftodo/README.md

 Examples:
 * `a15h` - task due is in 15 hours from now
 * `15h00` - task due is today at 3:00 pm.
 Note that is `00` is not specified in the end the minutes for due will be set to teir current value and might not be 00
+* `15h00a1d` - task due is tomorrow at 3:00 pm: absolute and relative dues can be combined

 Hope it makes sense.